peace0phmind/bud/README.md

-bud: Make Golang code concise and elegant
+bud: Simplify and Graceful Golang Code
 ---
-Make Golang code concise and elegant.
-Feature include: auto-wire
+Simplify and Graceful Golang Code.
+Features include: auto-wiring

 Feature List

-- wire: Runtime dynamic auto-wire using dependency injection
+- wire: Runtime Dynamic Auto-Wiring Using Dependency Injection

 wire
 ---
-Runtime dynamic auto-wire using dependency injection
+Runtime Dynamic Auto-Wiring Using Dependency Injection

-Wire is a tool for runtime automation of wiring components using dependency injection.
+Wire is a tool for automating the wiring of components at runtime using dependency injection.
-The dependencies between components can be defined by the Tag marked on the field of the struct, or by the Init method parameters.
+The dependencies between components can be defined by the tag marked on the field of the struct, or by the parameters of the Init method.